Bobby-Joe Taylor: Dover Athletic

 Taylor joined Dover Athletic on a one-month loan deal from Bromley on 25 October 2018.
 Taylor made his debut for "the Whites" on the 27 October in a 2–1 away defeat to fellow relegation-threatened side Braintree Town.

 On 23 November 2018, Taylor permanently signed for the Kent club until the end of the 2018–19 season after a successful loan spell, during which Dover picked up only their second league win of the season.

 Taylor joined Ebbsfleet United for the eventually aborted 2020–21 National League South season.

 Dorking Wanderers

 In May 2021, Taylor joined fellow National League South side Dorking Wanderers.
-Taylor made the left back position his own with his high quality deliveries and exctining runs down the left side thrilling fans at Meadowbank Stadium.
-On May 21st 2022 Taylor played in the National League South Playoff Final.
-A thrilling 3-2 wing against Ebbsfleet united saw Dorking reach the Vanarama National for the first time in their history.
+On 21 May 2022, Taylor played in the National League South play-off final as Dorking defeated Ebbsfleet United to reach the National League for the first time.

+On 19 November 2024, Taylor joined Isthmian League Premier Division side Horsham on a one-month loan deal.
+In February 2025, he joined Walton & Hersham on a further one-month loan.

+On 14 May 2025, it was announced that Taylor would leave the club at the end of his contract in June.

+Farnham Town

+On 21 May 2025, Taylor joined newly promoted Southern League Premier Division South side Farnham Town.